 Not sure what the service history should look like or what service is due soon?
 Try Car Guide!
 With our personalised buyer’s guide you will be equipped with the information you need to negotiate the best deal!
-On top of service history and MOT history you will also find out what service is due next, what is your car likely to fail the next MOT on and you can see the true cost of ownership.
+On top of service schedules and MOT history you will also find out what service is due next, what is your car likely to fail the next MOT on and you can see the true cost of ownership.
 Buy like a pro with Car Guide.

 Note: There is no central database of service history, therefore the only way to find out real service history is to ask the current car owner or the garage/dealer where the car gets serviced.
 Car Guide can only provide you with what the service history should look like based on manufacturer service schedules.

 Want to book a convenient repair or service?
 Try ClickMechanic!

 If you want to know what service should have been done on a car, you can use our vehicle check which includes manufacturer service schedules.
 Please note that there isn’t a central database of service history, therefore we can’t provide you with an actual service history of a car.

 If you know where the car was usually serviced, you could phone up the dealership or garage and ask them.